MarvNC/JP-Resources/readme.md

     {{~/if~}}
 {{/inline}}
 ```
-(This only selects the first frequency list value, if you know a method of selecting the lowest frequency value using handlebars please let me know.)
+(This only selects the first frequency value displayed; if you know a method of selecting the lowest frequency value using handlebars then please let me know.)

 - In `Configure Anki card format...`, we may need to refresh the card model for the new field to show up.
 To do this, change the model to something else and change it back.
 This will clear your fields so take a screenshot to remember what you had.
 When your frequency field shows up, add `{freq}` in its value box to use the handlebar.
 ![](images/chrome_Yomichan_Settings_-_Google_Chrome_2022-07-10_10-15-02.png)